-This website is the access portal for project information and resources, and is available to all employees of companies sponsoring the current project cycle, P420E (2013-16).
-See below for the list of current sponsors.
+This website is the access portal for project information and resources, and is available to all employees of companies sponsoring the current project cycle, P420F (2016-2019).
+See below for the list of current industry sponsors.

-The current three year program (P420E) commenced in April 2013 and is divided into three themes:
+The current three year program (P420F) commenced in June 2016 and is divided into five themes:

 For more information on the project, please contact Professor Jacques Eksteen.